isomerpages/nparks-pcn/pages/Punggol Promenade Punggol Point Walk.md

 ---
 ![](/images/pprw_1.jpg)

-## Punggol Promenade Riverside Walk
+## Punggol Promenade Punggol Point Walk

 Begin your seaside stroll at Punggol Point Park.
 Once a popular seafood haunt, the site adjacent to&nbsp;Punggol Jetty has now been transformed into an idyllic waterfront destination.
 While much of the Punggol coastline used to&nbsp;be inaccessible to the public, today’s Punggol Promenade Punggol Point Walk allows you to enjoy the greenery and biodiversity flourishing along the&nbsp;sea.